 Premium Rush Services - 24 Hours A Day

 On a tight deadline?
 Had a disaster?
 Never fear.
-Our Lower Manhattan/Greenwich Village based printing facility, while not open to the public, is available 24hrs a day / 365 days a year and even on holidays.
+Our Midtown based printing studio is open by 10 AM-6PM by appointment.
+Premium rush service is available 24 is available (for additional fees 24hrs a day / 365 days a year and even on holidays.
 If you're in a hurry we can help you.

 Just call us at +1 917-667-9267 for an on the spot quote!